Adrian Willaert: Life

-He was born at Rumbeke near Roeselare.
+He was born at Rumbeke near Roeselare or Bruges.
 According to his student, the renowned 16th century music theorist Gioseffo Zarlino, Willaert went to Paris first to study law, but instead decided to study music.
 In Paris he met Jean Mouton, the principal composer of the French royal chapel and stylistic compatriot of Josquin des Prez, and studied with him.

 Sometime around 1515 Willaert first went to Rome.
 An anecdote survives that indicates the musical ability of the young composer: Willaert was surprised to discover the choir of the papal chapel singing one of his own compositions, most likely the six-part motet Verbum bonum et suave, and even more surprised to learn that they thought it had been written by the much more famous composer Josquin.
 When he informed the singers of their error – that he was in fact the composer – they refused to sing it again.
 Indeed, Willaert's early style is very similar to that of Josquin, with smooth polyphony, balanced voices and frequent use of imitation or strict canon.
 Indeed, the early Willaert admired Josquin so much that he wrote a mass, Missa Mente Tota, in double canon throughout with two free voices, based upon a movement of a famous Josquin motet (Vultum tuum deprecabuntur).

 In July 1515, Willaert entered the service of Cardinal Ippolito I d'Este of Ferrara.
-Ippolito was a traveler, and Willaert likely accompanied him to various places, including Hungary, where he likely resided from 1517 to 1519.
-When Ippolito died in 1520, Willaert entered the service of Duke Alfonso of Ferrara.
-In 1522 Willaert had a post at the court chapel of Duke Alfonso; he remained there until 1525, at which time records show he was in the employ of Ippolito II d'Este in Milan.
+Willaert likely accompanied Ippolito on his travels to various places, including Hungary, where Ippolito resided from 1517 to 1519.
+Following Ippolito's death in 1520, Willaert entered the service of Duke Alfonso I of Ferrara.
+In 1522 Willaert had a post at the court chapel of Duke Alfonso; he remained there until 1525, at which time records show he was in the employ of Ippolito II d'Este.

-Willaert's most significant appointment, and one of the most significant in the musical history of the Renaissance, was his selection as maestro di cappella of St. Mark's at Venice.
-Music had languished there under his predecessor, Pietro de Fossis (1491–1525), but that was shortly to change.
+Willaert's most significant appointment came with his selection in 1527 as maestro di cappella of St. Mark's at Venice.
 The Venetian Doge Andrea Gritti had a rather large hand in Willaert's appointment to the position of maestro di cappella at St. Mark's.